hartmantis/omnijack-ruby/README.md

 A Ruby client interface to Chef's [Omnitruck](https://github.com/opscode/opscode-omnitruck) API.

-A pallete jack to get the boxes out of the Omnitruck.
+A pallet jack to get the boxes out of the Omnitruck.

 Installation
 ------------